sileshn/ManjaroWSL2/README.md

 >Manjaro.exe config --default-user <username>
 ```

-Set up your choice of pacman mirrors before you proceed using ManjaroWSL.
-Pacman is configured to use mirrors from Australia,Global,Germany,Sweden and United States by default.
-Switch to the country of your choice or all mirrors before you update.
+Set up pacman mirrors before you proceed using ManjaroWSL.
+Pacman is configured to use the Global mirror by default.
+Switch to the mirror/mirrors of your choice or reset to use all mirrors before you update.
 More information on how to use pacman-mirrors is available [here](https://wiki.manjaro.org/index.php/Pacman-mirrors).
 ```dos
 $sudo pacman-mirrors --country <name>
 $sudo pacman -Syu